 Koh Phi Phi Don

 One of the most popular places in the islands off the Andaman coast of Thailand.
 Sadly it’s popularity does mean it gets a little overcrowded and expensive at times.
-But it’s a great stop for a few hours to explore the town, visit the grogeous beaches or take a hike up to the viewpoint where you can look down on two beautiful beaches separated by a strip of dazzling white sand.
+But it’s a great stop for a few hours to explore the town, visit the gorgeous beaches or take a hike up to the viewpoint where you can look down on two beautiful beaches separated by a strip of dazzling white sand.
+Check out this guide for other things to do on Phi Phi Island.

 Phang Nga Bay